Blindfold (1966 film): Production

 The film was based on a 1960 novel by Lucille Fletcher.
 The New York Times called it "swiftly told and entertaining".

 In June 1961, 20th Century Fox bought the screen rights and assigned the project to producer David Helwell.
 Robert Bassing wrote the first screenplay.

 The film took a number of years to be made.
 It was reactivated in September 1964 by former press agent turned producer Marvin Schwartz, who set up the project at Universal with Rock Hudson attached to star and Phil Dunne to direct.
 Dunne wrote the script with W.H.
 Menger.
 "The whole thing is a spoof on aspects of our security", said Hudson.

 Dunne says that Ronald Reagan auditioned for the role of the villain.
 "Seemed perfectly lightweight", he said, "I just didn't think he could handle it and told him so, and he said it was okay, that he was thinking of going into politics anyhow.
 If I'd hired him, he might not have gotten to the White House."

 Filming started in January 1965.
 Florida second unit scenes were shot in February 1965 at Paradise Park on Silver River, Sharpes Ferry Bridge, Indian Lake and at the Silver Springs Airport with members of an Ocala, Florida, community theatre group called the Marion Players acting as stand-ins and doubles for the principal actors.
 Ross Allen's Reptile Institute provided most of the alligators for the swamp scenes.

+With the glut of espionage films of the time, the film was not released until mid-1966.
+Dunne said that Hudson thought he was making too many comedies and wished to return to dramatic roles, however Dunne felt it was difficult to sell Hudson as a psychologist as he didn't seem to project scholarly intelligence.
+Dunne complained that Fletcher's original story was too fragile for a two-hour film, though he called the film 'slick' that made a profit due to Hudson's personality.

 Reception

 The film earned an estimated $2 million in rentals in North America.

+Filmink argued "The film helped kill off the directorial career of Philip Dunne and Hudson’s reign as a box office powerhouse.
+Still, Cardinale has some first-rate outfits and the two make a nice team."